List of The Price Is Right pricing games: Golden Road

 Three prizes are presented, the first and second of which have three- and four-digit prices.
 The final prize is often billed as one of "the most expensive single prizes offered on the show", with a price consisting of five (or occasionally six) digits.
 Since 2008, the final prize is usually a premium European sports or luxury car, although premium American sports cars are also offered, especially for patriotically themed episodes.
 The hundreds digit is missing from the price of each prize, and the digits in the prices of the first two prizes do not repeat.

 The contestant is shown the price of a grocery item worth less than $1 and is then asked which of the two unique digits in its price belongs in the price of the first prize.
 If correct, the three digits in that price are used to select the missing digit for the second prize.
 If the contestant prices the second prize correctly, the four numbers in its price are used to select the missing digit for the final prize.
 If the contestant makes an incorrect choice at any time, the game ends but they win any correctly priced prizes.

+Whenever Golden Road is played during an episode, it always appears as the first pricing game because the setup takes place during the first One Bid.

 Grand Game

 The contestant is shown a target price and six grocery items, four of which are priced below the target price.
-One at a time, the contestant selects items he believes are priced lower than the target.
+One at a time, the contestant selects items they believe are priced lower than the target.
 The contestant's winnings start at $1 and are multiplied by ten for each correct selection, to $10, $100 and $1,000.
 A contestant who makes an incorrect guess prior to reaching the $1,000 level keeps whatever money is accumulated to that point.
 After reaching the $1,000 level, the contestant may choose to quit the game and keep their winnings or to risk that money in order to attempt to select the one remaining product priced lower than the target.
 A correct final choice wins the maximum of $10,000.
-However, if the final item the contestant selects is one of the two above the target price, the contestant loses everything.
+However, if the final item the contestant selects is one of the two above the target price, they lose everything.

 Gridlock!

 The contestant is shown a row of seven model cars, the leftmost of which displays the first digit in the actual price of a car.
 The remaining six (three blue, followed by three red) each display a pair of digits.
 The contestant selects the blue car that the contestant believes shows the second and third digits in the actual price.
 If the choice is correct, the contestant then tries to select the correct last two digits from among the red cars.
 The contestant wins the car by completing its price.
-Selecting one incorrect pair of digits allows the contestant to choose again from the remaining two cars in that group, but a second mistake ends the game.
+Selecting one incorrect pair of digits allows the contestant to choose again from the remaining two cars in that group, but a second mistake at any time ends the game.